Contact UniSA Accommodation Services if you would like to discuss your options.

 Contact UniSA Accommodation Services for advice.

-You can also contact the Tenancies Branch for assistance with your situation.
+You can also contact Consumer and Business Services (Tenancies) for assistance with your situation.
 Open during office hours at 91 Grenfell Street, Adelaide.
 Telephone 131 882

 These are free services.